theFlyingPig83/solid-api/database/postgres-setup-readme.md

-Per codebase review, PostgreSQL should be deployed as a stateful service to ensure data persistence and stability.
+For this application, PostgreSQL is required as a stateful service to ensure data persistence and stability.
 Here’s how we can set it up step-by-step:

 Step 1: Create a Namespace for PostgreSQL
 First, create a dedicated namespace for PostgreSQL to keep it isolated and organized: